 Some basic properties of the Kondo effect have been proved experimentally and were found related to the Kondo temperature (the threshold temperature where the resistance starts to go up at low temperature).
 However, the measurement of Kondo cloud’s length was yet to be achieved.
 Theoretically, the Kondo cloud can spread out over several micrometers from the impurity in semiconductors.

 “The difficulty in detecting the Kondo cloud lies in the fact that measuring spin correlation in the Kondo effect requires the fast detection of tens of gigahertz.
-And you cannot freeze time to observe and measure each of the individual electrons,” explained Dr Borzenets, who performed the experimental measurement of this research.
+And you cannot freeze time to observe and measure each of the individual electrons,” explained Dr. Borzenets, who performed the experimental measurement of this research.
 Being a researcher who enjoys conducting complicated experiments, he decided to take up this challenge.

 Isolating a single Kondo cloud in the device

-Thanks to the advance in nanotechnology, the research team fabricated a device that can confine an unpaired electron spin (magnetic impurity) in a quantum dot, like a small conducting island with a diameter of only a few hundreds nanometers.
+Thanks to the advance in nanotechnology, the research team fabricated a device that can confine an unpaired electron spin (magnetic impurity) in a quantum dot, like a small conducting island with a diameter of only a few hundred nanometers.
 “Since the quantum dot is very small, you can know exactly where the impurity is,” said Dr. Borzenets.

 Connecting to the quantum dot is a one-dimensional and long channel.
 The unpaired electron is constricted to couple to the electrons in this channel and form a Kondo cloud there.”In this way, we isolate a single Kondo cloud around a single impurity, and we can control the size of the cloud as well,” he explained.